-The P0ST is a software trigger bit, if this bit is set to "1", the PPG0 timer will start counting and this bit will be cleared when the PPG0 timer overflow occurs or the PPG0 timer stop counting, if this bit is cleared to "0", the PPG0 timer will stop counting, when the PPG0 timer is counting and if a falling edge is generated from C1VO, PC3 or a software control bit (P0ST) is set, the PPG0 timer counter is not affected, the trigger from C1V0, PC3 or P0ST is not useful.
-The P0ST can also be used as a status bit of the PPG0 timer output.
+The P0ST is a software trigger bit, if this bit is set to "1", the PPG0 timer will start counting and this bit will be cleared when the PPG timer overflow occurs, if this bit is cleared to "0", the PPG0 timer will stop counting, when the PPG timer is counting and if a falling edge generates from C1VO, PC3 or a software control bit (P0ST) is set, the PPG0 timer counter is not affected, the trigger from C1VO, PC3 or P0ST is not useful.
+The P0ST can also be used as a status bit of PPG0 timer output.